smcvb/gamerental/README.md

 2. The `command` model has been created, showing a `Game` aggregate.
 3. The application connects to [Axon Cloud](https://console.cloud.axoniq.io/), through the added Axon Server properties to the `application.properties`.
 4. The `query` model, a `GameView`, is provided, created/updated and made queryable through the `GameCatalogProjector`.
+5. The [Reactor Extension](https://github.com/AxonFramework/extension-reactor) is included and used by the `GameRentalController`.

 ## Running and testing the application